History of Carlos Correa in Timeline

 2017: Hurricane Relief Efforts

-In 2017, Carlos Correa was involved in charity work, including helping children in Houston after Hurricane Harvey and his hometown in Puerto Rico after Hurricane Maria damaged the island.
+In 2017, Carlos Correa was involved in charity work, including helping children in Houston after Hurricane Harvey and his hometown in Puerto Rico after Hurricane Maria.

-In 2018, the Astros selected Carlos Correa's younger brother, Jean Carlos Correa, in the MLB draft.
+During his time with the Astros, Carlos Correa's younger brother, Jean Carlos Correa, was selected by the Astros in the 2018 MLB draft.

 Carlos Correa and Daniella Rodriguez were married in a courthouse ceremony on November 11, 2019.